CapgeminiTechHub/Amazon-web-services-1/README.md

 # Inventory

-The Invetory keeps track of the quantity of various items in the tech hub.
+The Inventory keeps track of the quantity of various items in the tech hub.
 Users can add/remove and find out the number of an item currently in the tech hub.

 ## Viewing Inventory